What is video analysis?

 What camera should I buy?

 Manufacturers keep coming out with new models and discontinuing older ones.
 We can't keep up with them, so we don't recommend any particular models.
-For general tips on what to look for, check the LivePhoto Wiki.

 What software do I need?